• Europe

 Which Types of Businesses Use Microsoft Dynamics NAV?

 Industries include software, IT services & tech, manufacturing, distribution & supply chain, eCommerce & retail, service companies, repair shops, oilfield services companies, financial services, healthcare, and educational institutions.
-Besides businesses, non-profit organizations and government entities use Microsoft Dynamics NAV.
+Besides businesses, non-profit organisations and government entities use Microsoft Dynamics NAV.

 Microsoft Dynamics NAV has a large user base in manufacturing and distribution companies because its inventory management, manufacturing, distribution, and cost accounting features are very advanced.